 \subsubsection{Estimating KL Divergence Bound}

-k Nearest Neighbor (kNN) estimation \cite{wang2009divergence} is used to estimate the KL divergence bound.
+We utilize k Nearest Neighbor (kNN) \cite{wang2009divergence} to estimate the KL divergence bound.
 This method is based on the assumption that the KL divergence between two distributions can be estimated from their samples.
 Euclidean distance is used to measure the distance between samples.
 According to \cite{wang2009divergence}, the estimated KL divergence $\hat{D}(p||q)$ between distributions $p$ and $q$ can be written as: